petenelson/wp-rest-api-toolbox/readme.txt

 == Changelog ==

 = 1.4.0 January 11th, 2017 =
+* Added support for removing or requiring authentication for custom post types.
+* Updated Settings UI for better clarity.
 * Added link to settings page from the plugins list page.
-* Updated Settings UI for better clarity.

 = 1.3.0 December 12th, 2016 =
 * Added option to require authentication for core endpoints.